 The Best Cell Phone Stands of 2020

-If you won't use this all the time, whether because you travel with it or because your desk space is tight, the Omoton might be bulkier than you'd prefer.
+If you won't use this all the time, whether you travel with it or because your desk space is tight, the Omoton might be bulkier than you'd prefer.
 It is certainly the largest non-gooseneck stand in our selection.
 Other than this minor debit, the Omoton Cell Phone Stand is nearly a perfect product.

 You can't fold this thing up for storage, nor can you make any adjustments.
 We found the display angle to be just right for most desk/table top work but found ourselves wishing for a flatter angle view when reading recipes in the kitchen or watching YouTube how-tos at the garage workbench.

 The Nulaxy A4 cell phone stand does essentially what the Omoton does, but also folds flat.
 The Nulaxy is clean and simple, with both adjustable angle and some room for height adjustment.
 None of the other metal, simple stands adjust for both angle and height.
 There isn't a ton of height range, but it is enough to make some valuable minor adjustments.
+When not in use, either because of travel or storage, the Nulaxy folds almost entirely flat for minimal space occupation.

 The B-Land Cell Phone Holder is one of the more clever entries in our test.
 The flexible rod that makes up the bulk of it is both platform, adjustment, and stand.
 Both ends of this rod attach to a simple, pivoting clamp that holds your phone.
 You can hang it, wear it, or stand it on a surface.
+You can likely affix or place it in an infinite number of ways that we haven't even thought of.

-The UGreen is simple, light, and compact; it's just two pieces of plastic joined by an incremented hinge.
+The UGreen is simple, light, and compact; it's just two pieces of plastic joined by an incremented, frictioned hinge.
 As you open the hinge further, you get a lower angle of view.
 This is the lightest and most compact stand we tested.
 The contact points are rubberized for stability.
 For the minimalist digital nomad, the UGreen slides virtually unnoticed into a mobile office.

 The fasteners are a little moody and seem vulnerable.
 Getting the gooseneck rod oriented for your purposes takes a little effort and time, but can be done.